DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 PATH="$PATH:$GO"       # <-- Add it here at the bottom
 ```

-Verify the installation by running this command:
+Verify the installation by running:
 ```bash
 # Validate Installation by Checking Go Version
 go version